The information in this article applies to:

 - The exact changes that you use will depend on the effect you wish to create as well as the conditions in your plan and the location you wish to place the light.

-- For more information about the settings on the Light Data panel, see article KB-00777 in this Knowledgebase: Working with Light Sources.
+- For more information about the settings on the Light Data panel, see Working with Light Sources linked in the Related Articles section at the end of this page.

 - On the Materials panel, you can also specify custom materials for the fixture.